 Elucyda

-2. Risk Assessment: Analyse the cryptographic inventory to develop a risk assessment.
-Determine whether the security goals have been achieved.
-Post-quantum migration is necessary for asymmetric algorithms.
 Quantum-safe/quantum-resistant/post-quantum cryptography (PQC) mitigates risks from quantum cryptanalysis performed with a cryptographically relevant quantum computer (CRQC) capable of running polynomial-time algorithms for order-finding and discrete logarithms.
 CRQCs enable retrospective decryption of confidential data (harvest now, decrypt later) and threaten digital signatures.
-Public-key cryptographic algorithms based on factoring (e.g. RSA) or the generalized discrete logarithm problem (e.g. DH, ECDH, ECDSA) are vulnerable to quantum cryptanalysis.
+Public-key/asymmetric cryptographic algorithms based on factoring (e.g. RSA with minimum 3072-bit modulus) or the generalized discrete logarithm problem (e.g. DH with minimum 3072-bit modulus, ECDH & ECDSA with curve P-384) are vulnerable to quantum cryptanalysis.
+Symmetric block ciphers (e.g. AES-256 in GCM mode) and cryptographic hash algorithms (e.g. SHA-384, SHA-512) are at low risk from quantum cryptanalysis.

 Elucidating Mathematics & Physics with Konstantin Lakic